Discovering overlapping communities in multi-layer directed networks: Model framework: multi-layer MM-ScBM

-Without loss of generality, we rearrange the nodes' order such that $\Pi_{r}(\mathcal{I}_{r},:) = I_{K\times K}$ and $\Pi_{c}(\mathcal{I}_{c},:) = I_{K\times K}$.
-Here, $\mathcal{I}_{r}$ represents the indices of $K$ pure nodes, each belonging to a distinct row community, while $\mathcal{I}_{c}$ denotes the indices of $K$ pure nodes, each from a unique column community.
+For each $l$, $B_{l}$ can be asymmetric or symmetric and it captures the community-wise edge probabilities within this layer \citep{lei2023bias,su2024spectral}.
+In this article, $B_{l}$ can be different for different layers.

 For each adjacency matrix $A_{l}$ for $l\in[L]$, the model considered in this article assumes that it is generated from a directed version of MMSB.
 In particular, we consider the following model. \begin{defin} (multi-layer MM-ScBM) For $l\in[L]$, our multi-layer mixed membership stochastic co-block model (multi-layer MM-ScBM) generates the $l$-th adjacency matrix $A_{l}$ in the following way: